Skip to content

 This work is licensed under a Creative Commons Attribution 4.0 International License.

-Beyond simply providing answers to prompts, GPTs can be used to interactively engage with a topic or course material, to assess your understanding, or to reflect upon materials in personal ways tailored to individual learning or study strategies.
+Beyond simply providing answers to prompts, AI can be used to interactively engage with topics, assess your understanding, generate practice materials, and provide feedback tailored to your individual learning style and needs.

 Use Cases